A topic from the subject of Analytical Chemistry in Chemistry.

 • Pipette: A glass or plastic device used to measure a precise volume of liquid.

-• Indicator: A substance that changes color at the equivalence point.
+• Indicator: A substance that changes color at or near the equivalence point.

 Gravimetric Analysis